 Stad ship tunnel will be the worlds’ first full scale ship tunnel.
-There is no other tunnels made for ships, only for smaller boats – narrow boats and barges.
-These are in Great Britain and France.
+There are no other tunnels made for ships, only for smaller boats – narrow boats and barges.
+Those are located in Great Britain and France.

-The reason why it hasn’t been built any tunnels like this before is difficult to say.
+The reason why a ship tunnel has not been built before is difficult to say.
 One reason might be that there has not been enough political will to do it.
 In addition, the environmental effects of reducing fuel/pollution are more of a key topic now than it was before.

 Yes, we are going to follow the usual standard with red and white lights to show when it is safe to pass through the ship tunnel.
 Passing vessels will most likely get slot times from a Vessel Traffic Service (VTS) centre – which would work in a simular way to slot times for aviation traffic.